 A best practice for businesses that want to manage contract renewals more effectively is to restore visibility by storing all key dates in a centralised repository.

-This feature can be found in vendor and contract management solutions which allow all relevant users to securely access the information they need - saving hours of administration often involved with locating agreements.
+All relevant users should be able to securely access the information they need from a central repository - saving hours of administration often involved with locating agreements.

 2. Build in time for a contract review